launchdarkly/dotnet-jsonstream/README.md

 The `LaunchDarkly.JsonStream` library implements a streaming approach to JSON encoding and decoding designed for efficiency at high volume, assuming a text encoding of UTF8.
 Unlike reflection-based frameworks, it has no knowledge of structs or other complex types; you must explicitly tell it what values and properties to write or read.
 It was implemented for the [LaunchDarkly .NET SDK](https://github.com/launchdarkly/dotnet-server-sdk) and [LaunchDarkly Xamarin SDK](http://github.com/launchdarkly/xamarin-client-sdk), but may be useful in other applications.

 On platforms where `System.Text.Json` is available either in the standard runtime library (.NET Core 3.1+, .NET 5.0+) or as a NuGet package (all other platforms except .NET Framework 4.5.2), this works as a wrapper for `System.Text.Json.Utf8JsonReader` and `System.Text.Json.Utf8Jsonwriter`, providing a more convenient API for common JSON parsing and writing operations while taking advantage of the very efficient implementation of these core types.
-On platforms that do not have `System.Text.Json` (.NET Framework 4.5.2), it falls back to a portable implementation that is not as fast as `System.Text.Json` but still highly efficient.
+On platforms that do not have `System.Text.Json` (.NET Framework 4.5.2), or where `System.Text.Json` is technically available but problematic (Xamarin-- see below), it falls back to a portable implementation that is not as fast as `System.Text.Json` but still highly efficient.
 Portable JSON unmarshaling logic can therefore be written against this API without needing to know the target platform.

 ## Supported .NET versions